funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/git/git-hooks/git-hooks.md

 ![01](01.png)

 So it would be great there is possibility to do some source code validation before it is commited.
-To my relief Git has inbuilt feature to intercept Git workflow and feature name is [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
+To my relief Git has inbuilt feature to intercept Git workflow and perform custom actions - [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

 There are two kinds of Git Hooks, Client-Side Hooks and Server-Side hooks.
 Client-Side Hooks are not copied when repository is cloned.
-Of course Server-Side Hooks implemented on git server can give us better control over whole team activities.
+Of course Server-Side Hooks implemented on Git server can give us better control over whole team activities.
 But assumming that there's no such possibility during to policy restrictions Client-Side Hooks can be one solution.

 ![02](02.png)

+Other use cases for using Git Hooks:
+* Linting files
+* Running tests
+* Validate commit message
+* Cleaning up files

 To start with Git Hooks, let's dive into ```.git``` folder which is part of every project under Git source control.